je-nunez/apache_drill/README.md

         "what ever the mind of man can conceive and believe, drill can query"
         0: jdbc:drill:zk=local>

-You may want to check the `./log/sqlline.log` log file if any issue occurs.
-This log file is located by default under the base directory where the tar-ball was extracted.
+The `./log/sqlline.log` log file contains the operational log of Apache Drill.
+The `./log/sqlline_queries.json` log file contains JSON lines with each SQL instruction that has been sent for execution to Drill, with its `queryId`, database `schema`, the SQL instruction itself in the `queryText`, the `start` and `finish` epoch times of the SQL instruction in milliseconds resolution, the `outcome` of the instruction, either completed or failed, the `username` who submitted it and the client `remoteAddress`.
+These log files are located by default under the base directory where the tar-ball was extracted.

 The list of commands directly for the Drill Shell (ie., not the SQL-alike commands) is available at [https://drill.apache.org/docs/configuring-the-drill-shell/](https://drill.apache.org/docs/configuring-the-drill-shell/).
 For example, if after some window of inactivity the Drill Shell loses connectivity to Drillbit, showing a message like: